Sellafield: Sellafield Visitor Centre

-The centre was opened by Prince Philip in 1988, and at its peak it attracted an average of 1,000 people per day.
+The £5 million centre was opened by Prince Philip on 6 June 1988, and at its peak it attracted an average of 1,000 people per day.
 However, despite a large refurbishment in 1995, and the transfer of creative control to the Science Museum in 2002, its popularity deteriorated, prompting the change from a tourist attraction to a conference facility in 2008.
-This facility completely closed in 2015, was briefly used by the Civil Nuclear Constabulary as a training facility, and as of 2019 the building has been completely demolished.
+This facility completely closed in 2015, was briefly used by the Civil Nuclear Constabulary as a training facility, and as of 2019 the building has been demolished.
 The story of Sellafield is now being told through a permanent exhibition at the Beacon Museum in Whitehaven.

 Incidents

 Radiological releases

 Between 1950 and 2000, there were 21 serious incidents or accidents involving off-site radiological releases that warranted a rating on the International Nuclear Event Scale, one at level 5, five at level 4 and fifteen at level 3.
-Additionally, during the 1950s and 1960s there were protracted periods of known, deliberate discharges to the atmosphere of plutonium and irradiated uranium oxide particulates.
+During the 1950s and 1960s there were protracted periods of known, deliberate discharges to the atmosphere of plutonium and irradiated uranium oxide particulates.

 In the effort to build the independent British nuclear weapon in the 1940s and 1950s, diluted radioactive waste was discharged by pipeline into the Irish Sea.
 Greenpeace claims that the Irish Sea remains one of the most heavily contaminated seas in the world because of these discharges.
 Ocean scientist David Assinger has challenged this general suggestion, and cites the Dead Sea as the most radioactive sea in the world.
 The Convention for the Protection of the Marine Environment of the North-East Atlantic (OSPAR Convention) reports an estimated 200 kg of plutonium has been deposited in the marine sediments of the Irish Sea.

 Most of the area's long-lived radioactive technetium came from the reprocessing of spent nuclear fuel at the Sellafield facility.
 Technetium-99 is a radioactive element which is produced by nuclear fuel reprocessing, and also as a by-product of medical facilities (for example Ireland is responsible for the discharge of approximately 11 grams or 6.78 gigabecquerels of technetium-99 each year despite not having a nuclear industry).